 In summer, it's advisable to choose cooling flower teas that can help relieve thirst and reduce heat, though those with weak spleen and stomach should avoid them.
 When deciding on what flower tea to drink, consider the properties of different teas; those with weaker constitutions may opt for more neutral or slightly warm flower teas.

-Chrysanthemum has a sweet taste and is slightly cold, effectively dispersing wind heat and calming the liver while improving vision.
-After prolonged visual strain, a of chrysanthemum tea can not only refresh the mind but also prevent cardiovascular diseases.
+Chrysanthemum has a sweet taste and is slightly cold, effectively dispersing wind heat and calming the Liver while improving vision.
+After prolonged visual strain, brewing a cup of chrysanthemum tea can not only refresh the mind but also prevent cardiovascular diseases.

 Staying Alert with Green Tea